Tokai Park: The Conservation Significance of Tokai Park

 Mediterranean ecosystems are sites of both high biodiversity and high biodiversity loss.
 Tokai Park is unusually rich and stands out amongst its counterparts making it a significant conservation area for the City of Cape Town and a site of global interest.

 Tokai is part of the Cape Peninsula centre of endemism of the Cape Floristic Region.
 With over 9000 species of plants the Cape Flora is by far the richest temperate flora on earth, earning itself the status of one of the 6 Floral Kingdoms on earth.
 Thus this tiny area has half of all the plant species in South Africa, and 20% of the flora of Africa.

 With over 2500 indigenous plant species the Peninsula is exceptionally rich even by Cape Floral standards.
 By comparison, the United Kingdom has 1200 species of plants, the Kruger National Park has about 1980 species and Namibia has 3960 species.
 Additionally there are very few cities on earth with 150 plant species threatened with extinction, let alone in a single vegetation type within their borders (Cape Flats Sand Fynbos).

-Despite its remarkable species richness in a small area, Tokai Park is adjacent to a large conservation area, the World Heritage Site Table Mountain National Park (SANParks), and thus is not an isolated fragment and avoids associated management problems.
+Despite having a remarkable species richness within a small area, Tokai Park is adjacent to a large conservation area, the World Heritage Site Table Mountain National Park (SANParks), and thus is not an isolated fragment and avoids associated management problems.
 In other words, the area is large enough to maintain minimum viable populations of plant species, making it ecologically viable.